Mathiazom/bibtek/user_stories.md

 As a user I would like to delete a book I don't want in my library

-## View individuall books (us-4)
+## View individual books (us-4)

 As a user I would like to view each individual book by themself

 ## View details about each book(us-5)

-As a user I would like to view details about my book, as author, date of publishing, edition, description, length and ISBN number
+As a user I would like to view details about my book, like author, date of publishing, edition, description, length and ISBN number